vmware-archive/hillview/README.md

 * Download and prepare the sample data.
 The download script will download and decompress some CSV files with flights data from FAA.
-  You can edit the script to change the range of data that will be downloaded; the default is to download 2 months of data.
+  You can edit the program `data/ontime/download.py` to change the range of data that will be downloaded; the default is to download 2 months of data.
 The dataset has 110 columns; we can use them all, but for the demo we have stripped the dataset to 15 columns to better fit on the screen.
 The following command creates the smaller files from the downloaded data; this has to be done only once, after downloading the data.

 ```
 $ ./demo-data-cleaner.sh